flashlight/wav2letter/README.md

 - [Training](docs/train.md)
 - [Testing / Decoding](docs/decoder.md)

-Tutorials can be found in `tutorials` folder.
+To get started with wav2letter++, checkout the [tutorials](tutorials) section.

-We also provide complete recipes for WSJ, Timit and Librispeech and they can be found in `recipes` folder.
+We also provide complete recipes for WSJ, Timit and Librispeech and they can be found in [recipes](recipes) folder.

-# Citation
+## Citation

 If you use the code in your paper, then please cite it as: